vertueux/smov/src/messages/README.md

 ## Overview

-The scripts subdirectory contains all the `.msg` and `.srv` communications files.
+The messages sub-directory contains all `.msg` and `.srv` communication files.

 A brief presentation of the subdirectories: